fetc90/bouncing_balls/APPROACH.md

 ## Approach

 Writing a JavaScript function to create and draw a static ball.
+This project was built from this [tutorial](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Objects/Object_building_practice).

 **Static ball on Canvas**